Sliding phasons in Moir\'e Ladders: Introduction

 While the overall CDW carries a charge current, in incommensurate CDW phases, the phason itself is often described as charge-neutral \cite{birkbeck2024measuring,ochoa2019moire}.
 Neutral phasons are desirable bosonic modes that can be driven or manipulated using non-charge probes, such as thermal gradients or mechanical stimuli (e.g., strain and pressure).
 In 1D, this allows for a detailed separation and study of the various coupled degrees of freedom—charge, spin, and lattice—in complex electronic materials.
 However, the presence of neutral phasons in higher dimensions does not imply spin-charge separation in the same way it does in 1D Luttinger liquids \cite{imambekov2012one}, as the strong quantum fluctuations that lead to fractionalization into spinons and holons are generally suppressed in 2D and 3D \cite{birkbeck2024measuring}.
-Clarifying under what conditions these bosons are electrically neutral in 2D and 3D incommensurate CDW systems is essential for pinpointing materials that might host them and for assessing their role as potential mediators of other correlated phases, including superconductivity \cite{miao2019formation, shapiro2007observation,fukuyama2020theory}.
+Determining the conditions under which these bosons remain electrically neutral in two- and three-dimensional incommensurate CDW systems is crucial for identifying candidate materials that could host them and for evaluating their possible function as mediators of other correlated phases, such as superconductivity \cite{miao2019formation, shapiro2007observation,fukuyama2020theory}.

+Although a number of quasi-one-dimensional compounds hosting sliding charge-density waves \cite{ravy2006disorder,yao2024electric,he2017band} can exhibit collective transport via weakly pinned phason modes, in many such materials the CDW is strongly coupled to lattice distortions and phonons, so that the microscopic nature of the sliding mode remains closely entangled with material-specific details.
+Here we focus instead on $\rm HfTe_3$ (Hafnium Tritelluride), a quasi-one-dimensional transition-metal trichalcogenide \cite{abdulsalam2015structural, liu2021quasi}. $\rm HfTe_3$ naturally hosts multiple weakly coupled chains with chain-dependent dimerization, allowing for relative phase shifts between neighboring chains.
+In reduced dimensionality, first-principles calculations reveal long-wavelength structural instabilities that generate moiré-like modulations of electronic hopping amplitudes.
+These features make $\rm HfTe_3$ an especially suitable platform for connecting a minimal theoretical description of incommensurate CDWs and neutral phasons to realistic microscopic physics.

 In this article, we study a toy model of a heterostructure consisting of a half-filled, four-band ladder with a relative shift \(\delta=p/q\) between its legs, which creates a moiré supercell of \(q\) composite cells.
 The moiré pattern generates a moiré potential that compresses the leg bands into narrow minibands near the Fermi level, resulting in additional low-energy peaks in the density of states.
 Including Coulomb interactions on top of the flat band Hamiltonian, we find an incommensurate CDW phase with a moiré periodicity of \(2\pi p\), characterized by a rung-odd density mode in which charge modulations are out of phase between the legs, leading to long-lived neutral phason excitations.
 We show that the moiré phasons are Goldstone modes of the effective interacting theory in which the CDW slips.
 From the effective action, we obtained phason velocities as functions of the inter-leg tunneling and the moiré parameter \(\delta\), showing that the phason speed decreases as \(\delta \to 1\) and increases with larger tunneling amplitudes.